sylvaticus/juliatutorial/4---functions.md

 ## Call by reference / call by value

-Parameters gived to functions are normally by value.
+Parameters gived to functions are normally passed by reference.

-Functions that accept parameters by reference have their name, BY CONVENCTION, postponed by a `!, e.g.:`
+Functions that do change their arguments have their name, BY CONVENCTION, postponed by a `!, e.g.:`

-`myfunction!(ref_par, other_pars) (the parameter given by reference is usually the first one)`
+`myfunction!(ref_par, other_pars) (the parameter that will be changed is by convention the first one)`